Ramshri-Mohapatra/Stock-Sentiment-Analysis/README.md

 # 🧠 Stock Movement Prediction from News Headlines

 This project explores how financial news headlines can be used to predict the directional movement (up/down) of stock prices.
-Using natural language processing and machine learning, we attempt to classify daily stock trends based on the top 25 headlines for each trading day.
+Using natural language processing and machine learning, I attempt to classify daily stock trends based on the top 25 headlines for each trading day.

 ---